Reviewable/Reviewable/enterprise/config.md

 ### Runtime expectations

-Reviewable is packaged as a Docker image, available from [`reviewable/enterprise`](https://hub.docker.com/r/reviewable/enterprise/tags/), a private repo on Docker Hub&mdash;your docker.com account will be granted pull access when you purchase a license; or `quay.io/reviewable/enterprise` through a robot account assigned when you purchase a license.
+Reviewable is packaged as a Docker image, available from `quay.io/reviewable/enterprise` through a robot account assigned when you purchase a license.
 To run it you'll need to configure a Docker container.
 The entrypoint is already specified in the image but you have to define a bunch of additional environment variables (see below).

 We recommend running in a VM with around 1.5GB of memory available to the server&mdash;much less than that and you might run out of memory when handling some big pull requests, and much more than that isn't useful to a single Reviewable process.
 (The main reviewable.io service uses 1.3GB.)
 The server is single-threaded, so one vCPU (or even a fraction of one) is sufficient, and the processes are more network than CPU intensive anyway.
 On Google Cloud Platform, the `g1-small` instance type is a good fit, on AWS a `t2.small`, and on Azure an `A1`.